TL-6

-The TL-6 (Tian Long - 6) or Sky Dragon - 6 is a light anti-ship missile.

-History

-The development of the TL program appeared to have started in the mid-1990s and were originally identified as the FL-8 (TL-10) and FL-9 (TL-6) under China National Aero Technology Import & Export Company (CATIC).
-The program and missiles were officially revealed in the Zhuhai Airshow in 2004 by the China Aerospace Science and Industry Corporation (CASIC).
+The TL-6 (天龙-6 (Sky Dragon)) is an anti-ship missile developed by Hongdu Aviation Industry Group.
+The missile was marketed via China National Aero-Technology Import & Export Corporation (CATIC) as FL-9 (飞龙-9 (Flying Dragon)).
+The missile is also called Nasr missile by Iran's Aerospace Industries Organization (AIO).

 Development

-TL-6 along with the smaller TL-10 are both developed and manufactured by Hongdu Aviation Industry Corporation.
-The origin of TL-6 is similar to that of TL-10: there are thousands small FAC and patrol boats armed with anti-ship missiles that pose great threats, but it is highly inefficient to use anti-ship missiles such as Harpoon missile and Exocet that are designed against large warships for the destruction of these small boats, thus it is necessary to develop a light anti-ship missile to engage these small yet potentially highly lethal boats.
+The TL-6 missile was showcased at Zhuhai Airshow 2004.

+Hongdu Aviation Industry Corporation began the development of TL-6 and TL-10 missiles in the mid-1990s, and conducted test fires in the same period.
+According to a representative of Hongdu in 2004, the TL-6 and TL-10 programs were purely designed for export, and no missiles would be inducted into the People's Liberation Army.
+Three missile variants were showcased, including the air-to-surface KJ/TL-10B, the surface-to-surface JJ/TL-10A, and the surface-to-surface JJ/TL-6B.
+TL-6 was tested for fire by both surface systems and aircraft.
+TL-6B also had a radar-guided version under development.

 Design

-While TL-10 series is specifically designed to engage boats displacing 500 tons or less, TL-6 series is specifically designed to engage larger naval vessel with displacement up to 1,000 tons.
-Along with C-704 that covers ships from 1,000 tons to 3,000 tons, and larger anti ship missiles such as C-802 that covers large ships, China has developed a complete anti ship cruise missile families that covers every displacement class.
+While the TL-10 series is specifically designed to engage boats displacing 500 tons or less, the TL-6 series is specifically designed to engage larger naval vessels with a displacement up to 1,000 tons.
+Along with C-704 that covers ships from 1,000 tons to 3,000 tons, and larger anti-ship missiles such as C-802 that covers large ships, China has developed a complete anti-ship cruise missile family that covers every displacement class.
 Western sources have claimed that the Iranian Nasr anti-ship missile is based on TL-6.

-Like the anti-ship version of the C-701 and TL-10, TL-6 can also be armed with a television seeker which is interchangeable with TL-10.
-At the sixth Zhuhai airshow in 2006, the manufacturer revealed the plan already in development to have various platforms including aircraft, surface ships/boats, and from land/vehicle.
+Like the anti-ship version of the C-701 and TL-10, TL-6 can also be armed with a television seeker, which is interchangeable with TL-10.
+At the sixth Zhuhai airshow in 2006, the manufacturer revealed the plan already in development to have various platforms, including aircraft, surface ships/boats, and land/vehicle.
 However, like most light anti-ship missiles in the world, it is certain that this missile would not be launched from submarines, as the manufacturer has confirmed.
 Like its smaller cousin TL-6, the version that has been successfully completed is the ship-to-ship version, and hence the designation JJ/TL-6 at the sixth Zhuhai airshow in 2006, with JJ stands for Jian Jian, meaning Ship (to) Ship.